You’d probably noticed that there are many headphones choices out there, but the question is;

-Build quality is good, the headphones are comfortable, will stretch to fit, use Bluetooth and offer up to 7 hours of playback per charge.
+Build quality is good, comfortable, will stretch to fit, use Bluetooth and offer up to 7 hours of playback per charge.
 The design might not be to everybody’s taste but the quality will be.

 Buy If : This is a good alternative choice to the Aftershokz Trekz Air.

 The Jabra Elite Active offers great audio quality with the additional benefit of a digital assistant in your ear.
-They are small earbuds without the security cord, yet shouldn’t fall out of your ears.
+They are small earbuds without a security cord, yet they shouldn’t fall out of your ears.
 They sit comfortably inside the ear canal with the grippy material keeping them in place.

-The material is IP56 rated and includes a motion sensor, accelerometer, and an app to control audio and features.
-The headphones work with most digital assistants so will work with Alexa, Siri or Google Now.
+It is IP56 rated and includes a motion sensor, accelerometer, noise canceling, and an app to control audio and features.
+It will work with most digital assistants to work with Alexa, Siri, or Google Now.